OpenStickCommunity/Hardware/USB Passthrough Board/Vendor resources/README.md

 For USB passthrough to work you need to be running at least v0.7.4.

-Note: If you are already on v0.7.4 or later you can skip steps XXXXXXX.
+Note: If you are already on v0.7.4 or later you can skip step 15.

 ![Step_11](https://github.com/OpenStickCommunity/Hardware/blob/main/USB%20Passthrough%20Board/Vendor%20resources/Assets/Step_11.png)